 “When do you ever clean a bulk dispenser?
 Never,” she says.
 “We just keep pouring new soap in.
 The perception is, ‘It’s soap.
 It’s got to be clean.’
 But if you look closely, you can sometimes see mold growing in the reservoirs.”

-She notes bacteria can get in the older, pour-style bulk soap dispensers.
+Pena notes that bacteria can get in the older, pour-style bulk soap dispensers.

 “It was extremely important that we eliminate this risk, and that’s why we use the sanitary sealed snap-in refill cartridges,” she says.